AliceFrezza01/InfSecProject/README.md

 xssSanification implements a function called ```sanitation``` which takes in input three variables: ``` $text, $dataType, $quoteStrict ```.
 According to the data type of the variable inserted and whether we are encoding the quotes strictly, it will return as output the safe version of the previous data.
 More documentation of the function can be found on the file itself.

+## **XSRF protection**

+Solution to prevent XSRF:
+- forms should use POST instead of GET
+- one could verify the HTTP headers "origin" and "referer", unfortunately these can easily be corrupted and are not mandatory for browsers to include thus the website might not work on all browsers
+- using anti-XSRF Tokens: can either be implemented for each form or for the entire session.
+If the token is sufficiently complex and has an expiry time it should be fine but obviously a new Token for each form is even more secure as it limits the time a Hacker has to intrude.
+- This website uses the POST method for all Forms and an anti-XSRF Token, which is generated once a user logs on and remains active for max 1h.

+## **Buy product with digital signature**

+...

+## **Securing the chat**

+...

+## **Securing the login**
+- Storing passwords with salt to prevent the usage of rainbow tables For every user in the database there is a new column salt.
+The salt is generated when the user is registring with a linear congruential generator and saved in this column in plain text.
+    The password saved in the database is the encryption of the concatenation of userpassword and salt.
+- check complexity of passwords to prevent bruteforce implement a function in php to validate the complexity of the password on the register page.
+It follows the following rules:
+    - at least 8 characters
+    - at least one uppercase letter
+    - at least one lowercase letter
+    - at least one number
+    - at least one special character